What’s the best way to clean camera lenses? It’s one of the most asked questions in photography forums, and for a good reason.

 2. Microfiber Cloth – A high-quality microfiber cleaning cloth is an essential part of any lens care kit – I recommend always having one in your camera bag.

 3. Lens Tissues – Regular tissues leave fibres all over the place.
-Special lens cleaning tissues have a tight-weave of fibres that don’t fragment.
+Special lens cleaning tissues have a tight weave of fibres that don’t fragment.
 I used CURA Micro Wiper papers.
+These are also highly recommended for camera lens repair too.

 4. Blower – A dust blower is a perfect tool for removing large specks of dust and debris.
 I use a Giottos Rocket Blower in my care kit.